Glenn B. Hudson Memorial Fund

 A World War II veteran, Glenn B. Hudson returned to Ohio and worked as a superintendent and golf professional.
 In the early 1960´s, Glenn moved to Columbus to become superintendent of the once-private Walnut Hill Country Club.
 Walnut Hill played host for several Ladies PGA Tournaments.When the city of Columbus obtained the course, Glenn performed superintendent and consultant duties.

 During the mid-1980's, several Central Ohio Superintendents organized the Glenn B. Hudson Memorial Fund, to honor Glenn`s achievements and dedication to the golf industry.
 The Fund generates monies for scholarships, which are awarded by the COGCSA Scholarship Committee through an application process.
-One scholarship is awarded annually to a deserving Ohio turfgrass management student.
+Scholarships are awarded annually to deserving Ohio turfgrass management student(s).

 Up to $6,000 is available annually through the Glenn B. Hudson Memorial Scholarship.
 Applications are due by November 1st!